johnnystarr/RHCSA/objectives/7_manage_users_and_groups.md

   - ensure *Kerberos* is checked, and *DNS* is unchecked
     - verify with `getent` and `ssh` (TODO: figure more out about this)
 - `yum install ipa-client`                      - ensure IPA tools are installed
-- `ipa-client-install --domain=server.example.com --no-ntp -mkhomdir` - connect to test IPA
+- `ipa-client-install --domain=server.example.com --no-ntp --mkhomdir` - connect to test IPA
   - Enter AD credentials provided for adding Linux computers